 A glorious retelling of India’s biggest scientific marvel led by a team of superSheroes

 Before I begin raving about the biggest family entertainer, this Independence Day, let me clarify the drama surrounding the theory that a male star is being given more prominence in the film and its promotions than the leading ladies.
 Let’s quickly look at some statistics.
 Pardon for digressing but a reality check doesn’t hurt right?
 Akshay Kumar’s last film, ‘Kesari’ was a superhit, earning 153 crores, locally.
-The collective earnings of the last films done by ‘Mission Mangal’s popular leading ladies Vidya Balan (Tumhari Sulu), Taapsee Pannu (Game Over), Sonakshi Sinha (Khandaani Shafakhaana) stands at less than one-third of that figure, 43 crores to be specific.
+The collective earnings of the last films done by ‘Mission Mangal’s popular leading ladies Vidya Balan (Tumhari Sulu), Taapsee Pannu (Game Over) and Sonakshi Sinha (Khandaani Shafakhaana) stand at less than one-third of that figure, 43 crores to be specific.
 Hypocrisy much?

 Directed by Jagan Shakti, ‘Mission Mangal’ exploits the star power of the country’s most bankable superstar to tell an important story of India’s biggest scientific accomplishment achieved by women that would not unfortunately find the eyes or ears in a country obsessed with male-dominant films.
 And Akshay has an impressive filmography in recent years that has ticked off patriotism and women empowerment on its checklist.
 Thankfully, he backtracks from the limelight and lets his ladies shine.